 Claiming Attendance Allowance will not negatively affect any other benefits you are eligible for such as income support and housing benefit – in fact, it might even increase the amount you receive from other benefits, including Pension Credit and Council Tax Reduction.

-If you receive Attendance Allowance, your local authority may take this into consideration for your Needs Assessment when they decide whether they should contribute to the costs of your care.
+If you receive Attendance Allowance, your local authority may take this into consideration for your care needs assessment when they decide whether they should contribute to the costs of your care.

 Searching for care can be a stressful and time-consuming experience.
 Thankfully, Lottie removes much of the difficulty from this process by connecting elderly people to the UK’s very best care homes through years of human expertise and smart technology.

-Check out our list of care homes across the UK by visiting our search page!
+Check out our list of care homes near you and across the UK by visiting our search page!